MOohTus/ODAMNet/README.md

 ### Active Module Identification (AMI)

-Target genes are defined as "active genes" to search for active modules on a molecular network (e.g. protein-protein interaction network, PPI).
-Then, an overlap analysis is performed between active modules (containing target genes + linked genes) and rare disease pathways.
+An Active Module Identification is performed using DOMINO tool.
+DOMINO defines target genes as *active genes* to search for active modules using a biological network (e.g. protein-protein interaction network, PPI).
+Then, an overlap analysis is performed between identified active modules and rare disease pathways.

+Give your chemicals list and your biological network into `--chemicalsFile` and `--networkFile` respectively.

 ```console
 $ odamnet domino --chemicalsFile FILENAME --networkFile FILENAME